Zeioth/list-of-neovim-distros/README.md

 | `Strong points` | Sane defaults. |

 # Minimalistic distros
-This distros included the bare minimum.
-You are responsable for installing the plugins you want.
+This distros include the bare minimum.
+You are responsable for installing the plugins you need.

 ## Lazy.Nvim
 | Parameter | Value |